Melissa Rosenberg: Career

 Rosenberg's first project was a dance film commissioned by Paramount Pictures that was ultimately never made.
 She then shifted to television writing.
 She first wrote for Class of '96 in 1993, and went on to work on shows including Dr. Quinn, Medicine Woman (1995–1996), Dark Skies (1996), The Magnificent Seven (1998), Ally McBeal (2001) and Birds of Prey (2002) before she came to join the writing staff of The O.C. in 2003.
 Leaving The O.C. at the conclusion of its first season, she was hired to write her second screenplay, the 2006 dance film Step Up.
 (Later, she was also offered the job of writing the sequel, Step Up 2: The Streets, but turned the offer down as she was busy with other projects.)

 Rosenberg went on to write for the television series Love Monkey (2006) and Dexter (2006–2010).
 Her job on the Showtime series was her first on a show written for cable—she stated in 2007, "Cable is the place to be ... it's just wonderful."
 Rosenberg initially worked as a consulting producer and writer on the first season.
 She and the other members of the Dexter writing staff were nominated for a Writers Guild of America Award for best Dramatic Series at the February 2008 ceremony for their work on the first season.
 She gained a staff position as co-executive producer and writer for the second season in 2007 and continued in this role for the third season in 2008.
 The writing staff was again nominated for the WGA award at the February 2009 ceremony for their work on the third season.
 As part of the senior production team she was also co-nominated for the Outstanding Drama Series award at the 60th Primetime Emmy Awards.
 She was promoted to executive producer for the fourth season in 2009 and continued to write episodes.
 She was nominated for the WGA award a third consecutive time at the February 2010 ceremony for her work on the fourth season of Dexter.

-Rosenberg at the 2016 WonderCon in Los Angeles, California.